DaveThePianoDude/photomatcher/README.txt

   NOTE:  You only need one key on any one machine.
 Even for multiple projects (e.g., Ruby and PHP projects
 		can share the same key.)

+3. Big time sink on getting the lat / lon integrated into the main mobile app.
+Brother, Know Thyself!

+4. Basic functions in place as of 10.26.13.
+There is still a blue 'trombone slider' on the UI, however. :|

+5. Used the <ul> <li> combo to get the images to appear on top of the same spot.

+6. THis is still a toy, but it's cool.